wbrozonowicz/wbrozonowicz.github.io/_posts/2023-02-11-nextjs-pages-router-metadata.md

 export default PostPage;
 ```
-This will overwrite onlu title, description will stay default.
+This will overwrite only title, description will stay default.

 ----